tsgts/braindev-analysis/README.md

 # braindev-analysis
-Deep learning analysis of prenatal gene expression in neurological animal models.
+Deep learning analysis of spatiotemporal gene expression in neurological animal models.
 ## The Data
 This project focuses on the analysis of two formats of data: matrices displaying normalized expression of a gene over several stages of development, over neuroanatomical regions, and raw images of ISH (in situ hybridization) results for genes over brain sections.
 ## Sources and Downloading